Splunk

 Bridge bootstrap. splunk-claw-bridge up (shipped in bundles/splunk_local_bridge/) launches the container, waits for /services/server/info, and provisions an HEC token.

-Sink wiring.
-Writes a splunk_hec audit sink into config.yaml pointing at http://127.0.0.1:8088/services/collector/event, index defenseclaw_local, sourcetype defenseclaw:json.
+Destination wiring.
+Writes a logs-capable kind: splunk_hec v8 destination pointing at http://127.0.0.1:8088/services/collector/event, index defenseclaw_local, sourcetype defenseclaw:json.
+The reviewed private-network opt-in applies only to this local destination.

 App install.
 Copies bundles/splunk_local_bridge/splunk/apps/defenseclaw_local_mode into the container — five dashboards plus shared SPL macros.